syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 - improve docstrings

+- Make it work in comments, too? (-> `parse-sexp-ignore-comments').
+  Related: should the pattern `symbol' also match strings that contain matches for a symbol so that it's possible to replace also occurrences of a symbol in docstrings?

 - handle more reader syntaxes, e.g. #n, #n#

 - Implement sessions; add multi-file support based on iterators.
 A